Three Blind Mice and Other Stories

 Three Blind Mice and Other Stories is a collection of short stories written by Agatha Christie, first published in the US by Dodd, Mead and Company in 1950.
 The first edition retailed at $2.50.

 Stories from the collection later appeared in the British collections The Adventure of the Christmas Pudding (1960), Poirot's Early Cases (1974), Miss Marple's Final Cases and Two Other Stories (1979), and Problem at Pollensa Bay (1992).
-However, the title story, an alternate version of the play The Mousetrap, has not been published in book form in the UK.
+The title story, an alternative version of the play The Mousetrap, has not been published in book form in the UK, as the play is still running.

 Plot summaries

 Three Blind Mice

 During a blinding snowstorm, a homicidal maniac traps a small group of people in an isolated boarding house.
 Giles and Molly Davis have just inherited Monkswell Manor from Molly's Aunt Katherine, and they have decided to open it as a guest house.
 During a heavy blizzard, an intriguing cast of characters are trapped together, yet not everything is what it appears.
 After one of the guests is found dead, the question is, who is the killer?
 Well, it can only be someone on the inside.
 It is a tale of intrigue and murder coming from the past.
 Is everyone who they say they are?
 Who will live through the night?
 Will the murderer who kills to the tune of Three Blind Mice kill them all?